Crowdfunding is now a popular alternative to traditional funding, but is it right for you and your fashion business?

+How did your interest in fashion and design come about?
 From the beginning, I was always interested in fashion.
 I was interested in the aspect of how you can change a person’s perspective and how they express themselves in a unique way.
 As professional break-dancers, I think there are a lot of overlap between dancing and fashion, which are both self-expressive.

+How did AEON Attire form?
 My brother and I met Patrick in the breakdancing scene, and we were in a crew for a couple of years.
 After doing professional performances, we wanted to take it to the next level, which was creating a company for fashion accessories and products.
 Through street performances and private events we used our dancing to make money and put our dream into reality.
 For our first street performance, we took out a boom box, rolled out linoleum flooring and put out a bucket that read “free smiles”.
 Not having an educational background in fashion we purchased sewing machines and taught ourselves everything we needed to know by watching YouTube videos and asking our friends.

+In a few words how would you define the AEON brand?
 Fashion, function and timeless.
 Not only do we want our accessories to be fashionable, but we also want them to be functional to serve a purpose that will make them valuable.
 Our accessories also have a timeless aspect; the word AEON is a Latin term that actually refers to a lifespan and eternity, which essentially refers to timeless.

+Do you have a specific lifestyle and consumer in mind when you design?
 In the beginning, the AEON Taper was an inspiration that came out of the dance community.
 We saw that dancers were aiming for a more slimming fit on their pants when they danced; it wasn’t an in- style to dance with baggy pants.
 We wanted to solve this problem and we knew that dancers are always looking to express themselves in new and unique ways.
 In both ways we wanted our product to function, like taper the pant leg to be slimmer, but also to function as a form of expression.

 In terms of our others accessories – Beanies, 5-Panel Hats, Circle Scarves, Sunnies, gloves, belts – we do have a clear target market.
 Our target consumer we envision exists as a hybrid a hybrid between a styling of Club Monaco and Urban Outfitters.
 Something that isn’t too outrageous and something not pretentious, we design for a fashion that can be relatable to someone.
 We want our consumers to stand out yet also fit in.